-The vehicle must be on a level surface when checking the coolant level
+The vehicle must be on a level surface when checking the coolant level pressure.
+Allow the engine to cool completely before attempting to open the surge tank

 It is normal to see coolant moving in the upper coolant hose return line when the engine is running.